%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%>

 *DO NOT DRILL ALL THE WAY IN"!!!

-*The drill bit is very sharp and just drill till the brass plug comes out or
+*The drill bit is very sharp and just drill till the brass plug comes out or your able to

-use the screw supplied in your "Ivan's Needle Jet Kit" to pull out
+use the screw supplied in your "Ivan's Needle Jet Kit" to pull out the brass plugs but screwing the screw

 into the whole you drilled in the brass plug enough to grip and pull out.*